StuartRiffle/ragtag-tiger/README.md

     --chat
 ```

-## Advanced workflow
-A fancier way to manage complex configuration is to factor out groups of command line arguments into "response files" like this:
+A more flexible way to manage complex configuration is to factor out groups of command line arguments into "response files" (the file extension doesn't matter).
+The rules there are:
+- **every argument must be on its own line**
+- blank lines, indentation, and trailing whitespace are ignored
+- internal whitespace is part of an argument, no quotes needed
+- lines starting with # are treated as comments
+- comments alongside arguments (on the same line) are NOT supported
 ```
 # debug_server.args - example response file
-#
-# The rules here:
-#   - every argument must be on its own line  <------ IMPORTANT!
-#   - the file extension doesn't matter
-#   - blank lines, indentation, and trailing whitespace are ignored
-#   - internal whitespace is part of an argument, no quotes needed
-#   - lines starting with # are treated as comments
-#   - comments next to arguments (on the same line) are NOT supported

 --llm-provider
     openai